jtimberman/netatalk/README.md

 Description
 ===========

-Installs netatalk from deb-src package with SSL support.
+Installs netatalk with SSL support, for compatibility with newer versions of Mac OS X.

 Requirements
 ============

+Tested on the following platforms using test-kitchen (converges clean, OS X 10.8 client can connect).

 * Ubuntu 10.04, 12.04
 * Debian 6.0

+Previously working, but untested:

+* ArchLinux

 Attributes
 ==========

-The attributes set in the cookbook are used for managing settings for the shares that should be in AppleVolumes.default, and the base directory shared over AFP.
+Attributes are documented in the cookbook's metadata.

 Usage
 =====

 The default netatalk package on Debian/Ubuntu does not have SSL support, so newer Mac OS X clients will be unable to authenticate.

-Include the "netatalk" recipe on the desired node's run list.
-This recipe will include the "`netatalk::build_deb`" recipe, which downloads the source package and builds with SSL support.
+Netatalk 2.2 is required, or the package needs to be built from source with SSL.

+Generally, include the default recipe on the node's run list.
+On older versions of Ubuntu/Debian, the backport PPA with Netatalk 2.2 will be enabled.
+If this is not working in your Ubuntu/Debian nodes, set the `node['netatalk']['package_recipe']` attribute to `build_deb` and the package will be built from the deb-src.
 The build_deb recipe will install the build dependencies to use debuild to build the netatalk package.
 This does take quite some time to build.

-Once the package is built, it will be installed with dpkg.
-The base share directory will be created as well, and the AppleVolumes.default share config file will be written.

 The shares do need to be configured, and you can set up the attributes in a role, e.g. "netatalk_server" with default or override attributes: